mrkamel/redstream/README.md

 More concretely, `after_save`, `after_touch` and `after_destroy` only write
 "delay" messages to an additional redis stream.
-Delay message are like any other messages, but they get processed by a `Redstream::Delayer` and the `Delayer`will wait for some (configurable) delay/time before processing them.
+Delay message are like any other messages, but they get processed by a `Redstream::Delayer` and the `Delayer` will wait for some (configurable) delay/time before processing them.
-As the `Delayer` is neccessary to fix inconsistencies, the delay must be at least as long as your maxiumum database transaction time.
+As the `Delayer` is neccessary to fix inconsistencies, the delay must be at least as long as your maximum database transaction time.
 Contrary, `after_commit` writes messages to a redis stream from which the messages can be fetched immediately to keep the secondary datastores updated in near-realtime.
 The reasoning of all this is simple: usually, i.e. by using only